antonbobrov/vevet/docusaurus/docs/intro.md

 ## Introduction

-**Vevet.js** is a flexible client-side JavaScript library for creative web development.
+Vevet.js is a flexible client-side JavaScript library for creative web development.
+Build stunning interactive experiences with&nbsp;a&nbsp;comprehensive toolkit of components and utilities.

 The library consists of: